 This is down to the unique UV curing drying method.
 To find out more about this method and what makes it so special, check out this blog post on the topic.

-Businesses that also want to reduce their carbon footprint also benefit with this method because it's proven to be much more eco-friendly as there's no drying heat and the idle time of machinery is reduced so energy use is low.
+Businesses that also want to reduce their carbon footprint also benefit with this method because it's proven to be much more eco-friendly as it uses much less power than traditional print-drying technology and the instant on/off functionality reduces standby consumption between jobs and reduces overall CO2 emissions.

 Again, versatility isn't an issue with LED UV as that's something businesses need to stand out.
 That means any type of stock or materials can be printed on because of the drying method, which uses light instead of heat.
 This is additionally beneficial to the high-end businesses with luxury items to sell with a bespoke option.